 Storage and transportation

-Pooled Platelets are prepared from whole blood collected into a buffy coat collection set (B1 method) with CPD anticoagulant (Figure 1).
-The whole blood donations are rapidly cooled to room temperature after collection.
+Pooled platelets are prepared from whole blood collected into a buffy coat collection set (B1 method) with CPD anticoagulant (Figure 1).
+The whole blood donations are cooled to room temperature after collection.
 After transportation to the production site, the blood components are separated by centrifugation.
 The top layer, containing the plasma, and the bottom layer, containing the red blood cells, are extracted.
 The buffy coat layer between the red blood cells and plasma contains platelets and white blood cells.
-The buffy coat layers from four donations of the same ABO blood group, along with plasma from one of the same four donations (generally a male donor), are pooled together and further processed, including LR by filtration, in order to produce Pooled Platelets (Figure 2).
-The pool is labeled as Rh negative only when all the donor units within the pooled product are Rh negative.
-The Pooled Platelets units are produced within 28 hours of collection and have a unique pool number identifier.
-Pooled Platelets have an average volume of 342 (± 15) ml and a typical platelet count of 298 (± 68) x 109 per unit.
+The buffy coat layers from four donations of the same ABO blood group, along with plasma from one of the same four donations (a male donor), are pooled together and processed further, including LR by filtration, to produce one pooled platelet unit or dose (Figure 2).
+The pool is labeled as Rh negative only when all the donor units within the pooled component are Rh negative.
+The pool is labeled as “Low Anti-A/B” only when all the donors contributing to the pool were found to have anti-A and anti-B levels below a predetermined cut-off (see our FAQ: Donor high titre isohemagglutinin (anti-A.anti-B) testing at Canadian Blood Services).
+Pooled platelet units are produced within 28 hours of collection and have a unique pool number identifier.
+A typical pooled platelet component has a volume of 320 mL, a platelet count of 340 x 109 and residual leukocyte count of 5 x 108 per unit and may have trace amounts of red cells.
 The shelf life is seven days from the time of collection.
-The typical unit of Pooled Platelets has an average residual leukocyte count of 0.09 x 106 and may also contain trace amounts of red blood cells.
+Apheresis platelets are collected and prepared by an automated in-line process using apheresis machines that separate and extract platelets (suspended in the donor’s plasma) from other cellular whole blood components by centrifugation.
+A typical unit of apheresis platelets issued by Canadian Blood Services contains 333 x 109 platelets, with residual leukocyte count of 10 x 108 and a volume of 220 mL.

-Figure 2.
+Figure 3.
 Pooled Platelets manufacturing at Canadian Blood Services.

 Dose and administration